 X. Payment By Third Party.
 In no event shall Landlord's acceptance of the payment of Minimum Rent or Additional Rent from any party other than Tenant constitute a release of Tenant's primary obligations under this Lease or Landlord's acceptance of any other party as an assignee or sublessee of Tenant, regardless of the number of payments accepted by Landlord or the length of time that said party made such payments.

 Y. Recording.
-This Lease shall not be recorded in any public records office or department by Landlord or Tenant.
+This Lease shall not be recorded in any public records office or department by Landlord or Tenant except as required by applicable law.

 Z. Interpretation.
 This Lease, and any riders and exhibits hereto, have been mutually negotiated by Landlord and Tenant.
 Any ambiguities will not be interpreted in favor of either party.
 The captions contained herein are for convenience and reference only and will not be deemed as part of this Lease or construed in any manner limiting or amplifying the terms and provisions of this Lease to which they relate.